perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 _(If you're already familiar with tcache attacks, or don't really care, you can skip the next two sections)_

 Given that this is libc-2.27.so, that means that the heap will have tcache bins.
 Tcache is a set of 64 singly linked lists, one for increasing chunk sizes up to 1032 (at least for libc-27).
-When a chunk within this size range gets free, it will end up in its corresponding tcache bin if there's room (each bin holds up to 7 chunks).
-Conversly, when a chunk in this size range is requested by the program, the heap manager checks its corresponding tcache bin _first_ to see if there's a freed chunk it can use.
+When a chunk within this size range gets freed, it will end up in its corresponding tcache bin if there's room (each bin holds up to 7 chunks).
+Conversely, when a chunk in this size range is requested by the program, the heap manager checks its corresponding tcache bin _first_ to see if there's a freed chunk it can use.
 Tcache was added to improve performance, and as such they removed many of the security checks, which will be useful to us in this challenge.

 [This](https://syedfarazabrar.com/2019-10-12-pico-2019-heap-challs/) is a great writeup of a tcache attack, which goes into detail on the glibc heap implementation .
 It also contains some helpful diagrams of heap chunks which I've adapted for this post.